artsy/eigen/docs/BETA_CHANGELOG.md

 ## Next

+* Ensure artworks in a collection view do not stick out too much to the right - alloy
 * Fix layout issue with auction results warning banner after changing orientation - 1aurabrown
 * Add `x-callback-url` infrastructure which for now allows external applications to open an artwork in a native view - 1aurabrown
 * Watch app - orta